 Elevation: 104 feet / 32 meters

-The Adams Falls trail is great if you’re looking for a fairly flat trail with spectacular views.
-It’s great for all skill levels and features a beautiful waterfall as well as lush forests.
-The route is open from June to November and can even be used for horseriding.
+Adams Falls is a great choice for beginner hikers looking for a fairly flat trail with spectacular views.
+The highlight is the beautiful Adams Falls as well as lush pine forests.
+The hiking trail is open from June to November.
 Just keep in mind that it’s a popular hike and gets pretty busy so get there early.